-There is an AIR how-to guide for setting up mobile and off-site facilities available for AIR facility managers in the Help Centre of the AIR vaccinator portal.
+An AIR how-to guide for setting up mobile and off-site facilities is available for AIR facility managers in the Help Centre of the AIR vaccinator portal.

-31. Home vaccinations
+27 Home vaccinations

-Vaccines can be delivered in or near a consumer's home or place of residence when they are unable to attend a vaccination site.
+Vaccines may be delivered in or near a consumer's home or place of residence when they are unable to attend a vaccination site.

 When administering a vaccine in a consumer's home, providers must meet the minimum requirements to safely administer the vaccine.
-This includes meeting the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 and the COVID-19 Vaccine and Immunisation Programme Service Standards throughout the entire process.
+This includes meeting the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 throughout the entire process.